 Click here to book a hotel in Provence

-This is a complete guide to olive oil in Provence, taking in its surprising history, how it's produced, where to taste and to buy it, what to look for on an olive oil label and where and when to find olive festivals in the region.
+This is a general introduction to olive oil in Provence, taking in its surprising history, how it's produced and what to look for on an olive oil label.

-We also visit two olive growers and oil producers in different parts of Provence: Castelas, in the valley of Les Baux de Provence, and the Domaine Terre de Mistral, near Rousset in the foothills of Mont Sainte Victoire (pictured below).
+Click here to read our page on olive oil tourism in Provence, where we visit and experience an oil tasting with two growers and producers in different parts of Provence: Castelas, in the valley of Les Baux de Provence, and the Domaine Terre de Mistral, near Rousset in the foothills of Mont Sainte Victoire (pictured below).

 A THUMBNAIL HISTORY

-Olive trees were planted by the Greeks when they settled in Provence (and elsewhere around the Mediterranean) around 600 BC.
+The French writer Georges Duhamel once wrote, "Où l'olivier renonce finit la Méditerranée" ("Where the olive tree gives up growing, the Mediterranean ends") and his words are frequently quoted.
+Olive trees were planted by the Greeks when they settled here and elsewhere around the Mediterranean circa 600 BC.
 The trees thrived in the dry, stony, limestone soil and helped prevent erosion.

 At their peak during the Renaissance, provençal olive groves covered some 120,000 hectares / 297,000; acres, twice as much land as they do today.
 But just as wine production in France was dealt a mighty blow by the phylloxera epidemic of the late 19th century, so did the olive groves of Provence suffer their own mini-disaster.